Tips for Talking About Sexuality for Parents

 Simplify your responses

 When answering your child’s questions, less is more.
-Begin with the simplest explanation and move to a more complicated one if your child continues to be interested or ask questions.
+Begin with the most straightforward explanation and move to a more complicated one if your child continues to be interested or ask questions.

 Be patient